 The genetic testing strategy is greatly facilitated when a pathogenic or likely pathogenic variant has already been identified in another family member.
 In that case, the genetic testing laboratory can limit the search for pathogenic or likely pathogenic variants in additional family members to the same location in the gene.
 In most cases, an individual testing negative for a known familial pathogenic or likely pathogenic variant predisposing to breast cancer can be followed with routine breast screening.
-Individuals who meet testing criteria but do not undergo gene testing should be followed as if a pathogenic or likely pathogenic variant (ie, BRCA1/2, PTEN, or TP53 pathogenic or likely pathogenic variant) is present, if they have a close family member who is a known carrier of the pathogenic or likely pathogenic variant.
+Individuals who meet testing criteria but do not undergo gene testing should be followed as if a pathogenic or likely pathogenic variant (ie, BRCA1/2, PTEN, or TP53 pathogenic or likely pathogenic variant) is present, if they have a close family member who is a known carrier of the pathogenic or likely pathogenic or likely pathogenic or likely pathogenic or likely pathogenic variant).